Once the agency gets your application it will do the following:

 If you can adopt a child

-Once your agency decides you can adopt, they’ll begin the process of finding a child for you to adopt.
+Once your agency decides you can adopt, they’ll begin the process of finding a child.
+The agency will explain how the process works and how you can be involved.

-If an adoption agency says you can’t adopt
+If an adoption agency says you cannot adopt

 If you disagree with an adoption agency’s decision, you can either: